MathManuelHinz/chrono/documentation/chrono-tutorial.md

 ### Color scheme

 The "color_scheme" option allows you to customize the output of show.
-Each event will be color coded by the first of its tags appearing in your color scheme.
-The color scheme is a dictionary / hashmap where both the key and the value are strings.
-Your color scheme needs to have a key value pair for the key "default", which will be applied to all events not hit by any other key.
+Each event will be color-coded by the first of its tags appearing in your color scheme.The color scheme is a dictionary / hashmap where both the key and the value are strings.
+Your color scheme needs to have a key-value pair for the key "default", which will be applied to all events not hit by any other key.
 Multiple keys can point to the same color and the color should be called the same as in [$\LaTeX$](https://www.overleaf.com/learn/latex/Using_colours_in_LaTeX#Reference_guide).

 Example:
 ```javascript